 It is noted that the Fire Protection Association Australia website has a list of accredited bushfire consultants.
 Other local consultants/specialists (e.g. planning consultants, private building surveyors) will also be able to assist you.

 Further detailed information and guidance about BMO requirements is located on the CFA and DELWP websites.
-A full copy of the Wellington Planning Scheme and associated BMO clauses and maps can be located on the DELWP website.
+Information on associated BMO clauses are located in the Wellington Planning Scheme